 - MUSHL 221, Black Music in the Americas.

-City University of New York Graduate Center.
-Assistant Professor of Music Theory.
-Duties/services include: advising doctoral dissertations as primary or secondary advisor; conducting Independent Studies; sitting on comprehensive-exam juries; teaching seminars; performing on faculty recitals; interviewing prospective Ph.D. candidates in Music Theory; adjudicating DMA degree recitals.
+The Graduate Center, City University of New York.
+Duties/services include: advising doctoral dissertations; conducting Independent Studies; sitting on comprehensive-exam juries; teaching doctoral seminars; performing in faculty recitals; interviewing prospective PhD candidates in Music Theory; serving on the Executive Committee of the PhD/DMA in Music programs; adjudicating DMA degree recitals.

 Courses Taught at the Graduate Center:

-1. Music 741, Introduction to the Analysis of Post-Tonal Music (First class Fall 2013).
+- Music 741, Introduction to the Analysis of Post-Tonal Music.

 Music Technology and Teaching: Planned, coordinated, and setup an 11-station new Music Mac Lab for the new Fine Arts Center at North Central College.
 One station is setup as an administrator station.
 Hardware includes iMac computers, M-Audio Keyboard Controllers (10 25-key and 1 88-key), Yamaha headphones and microphones, and laser printer.
 Software includes Sibelius, Finale, Auralia, Practica Musica, Microsoft Office, Logic Studio, and Pro Tools, among others.

 - Music 343, Advanced Musicianship (aural skills for majors).